 Director of Administration, Finance & Technology

-A staff member since 2009, Van graduated with a CPA eligilbe Bachelors degree in Accounting from The University of Mississippi.
+A staff member since 2009, Van graduated with a CPA eligible 5-year Bachelors degree in Accounting from The University of Mississippi.
 Van is a person in long term recovery from addiction.
-Van is Oregon's national representative on the Finance Committee of the IC&RC (International Certification & Reciprocity Consortium) and also serves at the Board Treasurer for the 4th Dimension Recovery Center.
+Van is Oregon's national representative on the Finance Committee of the IC&RC (International Certification & Reciprocity Consortium) and serves on the Board of Directors for the IC&RC.

 Karen has been a staff member with MHACBO since 2016.
 Karen is a person in long term recovery from addiction.
 Karen has been an licensed nurse, addiction counselor, supervisor and clinical director with various Oregon & Washington addiction treatment programs for the past 35 years.
 Karen brings a wealth of clinical, administrative, supervisory, medical and legal experience to her position as a Senior Ethics Investigator.

 Michael joined MHACBO in 2018 as a Certification Specialist.
 Michael has years of experience in the field of Peer Delivered Services and currently specializes in peer certification and recovery housing accreditation.